On binary quadratic symmetric bent and almost bent functions: Abstract

 \section{Abstract}

-We construct two families of binary quadratic bent functions in a combinatorial way.
-They are self-dual and anti-self-dual quadratic bent functions, respectively, which are not of the Maiorana-McFarland type, but affine equivalent to it.
+We give a new simple construction for known binary quadratic symmetric bent and almost bent functions.
+In particular, for even number of variables, they are self-dual and anti-self-dual quadratic bent functions, respectively, which are not of the Maiorana-McFarland type, but affine equivalent to it.